Digital channels opportunities for retail banksPublished: Thursday, 19 February 2015 11:20 by Katharine Hulls, VP Marketing

 As a result of some online secret shopping research at US and UK banks, a striking difference was found in the look, feel and usability of their websites, as well as the availability of interactive online tools.
 Less than a third of the UK and only 50% of US banks surveyed offered a savings calculator on their site, with one of the UK banks allowing a maximum value input of just £250 per month investment.
 For a savings calculator, this seems far too low!
 Providing a savings calculator on the home page of the site is an effective way of learning more about your existing customers’ intentions and interests which they might not have discussed directly with you for some reason.
 Perhaps they are shopping around!

-By matching individual-level website interaction data with customer data, a bank can arm itself with a strong list of prospects for follow-up, whether that be by website personalisation, email, SMS or even a very customer friendly outbound call from the contact centre.
+By matching individual-level website interaction data with customer data, a bank can arm itself with a strong list of prospects for follow-up, whether that be by website personalization, email, SMS or even a very customer friendly outbound call from the contact center.
 This type of action has driven very positive results for insurance companies who have achieved a 30% increase in conversion rate when they gave a friendly call to existing customers who had been using their online insurance premium calculator to get a quote for another product.

 It’s good to talk

-Live chat windows are also a regular sight on many retailer websites, with many consumers preferring to communicate with an advisor this way rather than by phone or submitting an online enquiry, let alone visiting a branch.
+Live chat windows are also a regular sight on many retailer websites, with many consumers preferring to communicate with an advisor this way rather than by phone or submitting an online inquiry, let alone visiting a branch.
 As well as providing a modern channel for efficient customer service, live chat provides a great opportunity to cross-sell and up-sell other financial products to the customer, especially if the advisor can see data about what products and services that customer has been browsing on the website.
 It was therefore surprising to see that only one of the UK banks offered live chat.
 By contrast, over half of the US banks (six) offered this functionality, suggesting that perhaps the US retail banks better understand the benefits that live chat can bring, not just to their customers, but also to their own business costs and efficiencies.

 There might not be an app for that